nozhanb/landCoverClassification/README.md

 ## 2.1 Satellite Imagery Acquisition

 All the acquired satellite imageries in this work were collected from [EO Browser](https://www.sentinel-hub.com/explore/eobrowser).
-However, for the purpose of this work the required satellite imageries are provided in the ___trainingImage___ directory under the ___trainingModel___ directory.
+However, for the purpose of this work the required satellite imageries are provided in the ___trainingImage___ directory under the ___trainingModel___ directory (see 3 for file system structure of this repository).

 ## 2.2 Training Data Set

-The aim is to create a ___CSV___ file with 5 different columns in including ___red___, ___green___, ___blue___, ___infrared___ intensities, and ___land cover type___.
+The aim is to create a ___CSV___ file with 5 different columns including ___red___, ___green___, ___blue___, ___infrared___ intensities, and ___land cover type___.
 (See section 2.1.2 for more details on infrared intensity.)
 Each row in this CSV file represents a pixel in the moochoromatic (single band/color) training images.
 Pixel values of all four images/bands are read simultaneously and stored in each row and column of the traingingSet.CSV file.
 For instance, the water image in the training directory contains 1265 x 810 pixels.
-This means at the end of the process there will be a dataframe with 1024650 (1265 x 810) rows for each pixel in that image and five columns four of which showing band intensities and the last one filled with letter ___w___ that stands for water.
-This process is done five different images each representing a land cover type.
+This means at the end of the process there will be a dataframe with 1,024,650 (1265 x 810) rows each for a pixel and five columns of which four showing band intensities and the last one filled with letter ___w___ that stands for water.
+This process is done for five different classes of image each representing a land cover type.

 ### 2.3 Test Data Set

-Test set preparation process is similar to the training set preparation process with one difference.
-The difference comes from the fact that in the test set we will not have
+Test set preparation process is similar to the training set preparation process with the exception that there is no class column as we are going to predict the class of each pixel based on the given intensity values of each pixel (see 2.2. for more details on data set preparation process).
+The image used for test set preparation is stored in the ___testImage___ directory under the ___trainingModel___ directory (see 3 for file system structure of this repository).

-In order to train a land cover classification model one needs a training dataset.
-To prepare your training and test datasets one has to run the first block and the second block of the notebook.

-___Method 1___: ___ONLY___ uses the red, green, and blue intensity values of the images.
-While with this method a CSV table can be easily made it comes at the price of excluding infrared values.
-Lack of infrared data may result in a less accurate classification model.
-This may prove particularly true for classes such as vegetation and water where infrared can provide very distinctive values compared to other channels for the same classes.
-If this method is chosen, the user can simply download the AOI from the [EO Browser](https://www.sentinel-hub.com/explore/eobrowser) and download the image as a RGB image.
-Then, using a image editing tools (e.g. paint in windows) one can crop the different types of land cover from the original image and save them in a directory.
-Next, using a python library for image processing sush as ___PIL___ the user can read in the pixels of each cropped land type (e.g. vegetation, water) and add the RGB values to the CSV file along with the class of the pixel.

-___Method 2___: Includes the infrared values too.
-If this method is chosen, the user needs to download the images (of the area to be classified) in the form of ___tiff___ images from the [EO Browser](https://www.sentinel-hub.com/explore/eobrowser).
-Note that unlike method 1 that there is only one true color image with three channels, in method 2 there needs to be one true color image and four different ___tiff___ images of the same aera each for one of the channels (as provided in the images directory???).
-(Note that to be able to download ___monochoromatic tiff___ images you need to create an account in EO Browser.)
-Similar to method 1, the areas of interest need to be cropped out of the original true color image and the cropped out areas should be collected and stored in a folder called ___cropped___.

-Next, one has to use the ___trainingTest.py___ code.
-This code is only applicable to method 2!
-Also, note that this code contains all the training set, test set, and model preparation steps.
-In the first part, ___trainingTest.py___ reads in four monochoromatic images.
-Next, it uses the meta data of the tiff images and an ___affine___ matrix to build and assign a pair of ___longitude___ and ___latitude___ values to each and every single pixels of these images.
-These longitudes and latitudes, later, will be used to find a relation between the ord

-# 2. Land Cover Classification Repository Tree
+# 3. Land Cover Classification Repository Tree

 The following tree shows the contents of this repository,